quicktheories/QuickTheories/README.md

 The smallest found value is reported along with a sample of any other falsifying values found along the way.

 There is no guarantee that this is the smallest possible falsifying value or that others don't exist.
 Generally the shrunk values will be easier to understand and work with than the original un-shrunk ones - patterns might be visible in the reported values.

+Unlike straight QuickCheck clones QuickTheories does not require you to supply your own shrinking implementation for each type.
+Shrinking is performed automatically for any and all types.
+The mechanism by which this is achieved does not make any assumptions about the structure or implementation of the type or break encapsulation.

 ### Seeds and repeatable tests